mccnick/COMS-228/README.md

 <h2><p align="center">Get ready to scroll.</p> </h2>

 In this repository are three large programming assignments in my Data Structures and Algorithms course, using Java.
-I earned an A in the class.

 ___________